-Since 2006, the American Sign Language Honor Society (ASLHS) has been a valued addition to the field of ASL education.
-Its primary mission is to encourage and recognize high academic achievement in ASL studies for high school and college/university students.
+Since 2006, ASLHS has been a valued addition to the field of ASL education.
+Our primary mission is to encourage and recognize high academic achievement in ASL studies for high school and college/university students.
 Like honor societies for other languages, the ASLHS seeks to enrich the learning experience of those studying ASL.
 Some of the benefits offered by the ASL Honor Society include:

 The ASL Honor Society is a program offered by ASLTA as a benefit for ASLTA membership.

 Thank you for your interest.
 We look forward to hearing from you soon.